Multiple Biometric Grand Challenge: MBGC Challenge Version 1

 Version 1 results were submitted in November 2008, and reported at the MBGC 2nd Workshop in December 2008.

 MBGC Challenge Version 2

-Will be released in January 2009.
-Submitted results will be reported at the MBGC 3rd Workshop in Spring 2009.
+The MBGC Challenge Version 2 was released in January 2009.
+Results were reported at a workshop in December 2009.

 Multiple Biometric Evaluation (MBE)

-The Multiple Biometric Evaluation (MBE) will begin in Summer 2009.
+The Multiple Biometric Evaluation (MBE) began in Summer 2009.
 The purpose of the MBE is to conduct an independent evaluation of the MBGC submissions on large sequestered data sets.